 An official withdrawal may be processed in person at any Student Services Office or via Mercy Connect.

-Students may be eligible to receive a refund check from Mercy College when payments posted to their student account exceed tuition and fees charged.
-Students can log onto the Mercy Connect and check the Account Summary link to confirm their refund eligibility or contact the Office of Enrollment Services at 1-877-MERCY-GO.
+Students may be eligible to receive a refund check from Mercy University when payments posted to their student account exceed tuition and fees charged.
+Students can log onto the Mercy Connect and check the Account Summary link to confirm their refund eligibility or contact Student Financial Services at 1-877-MERCY-GO.

 - The posting of Title IV financial aid (Pell, SEOG and Stafford Loans) results in a credit balance on your Student Account.
 A refund check will be mailed to your permanent address within 14 days of the aid posting to your student account.